CRO For Mobile: How to Increase Mobile Device Conversions?

 1. What exactly is Mobile CRO?

-Mobile CRO is the process of making your site fast, easy to navigate, and super user-friendly on mobile devices so that visitors have a smooth experience and are more likely to convert.
+CRO for mobile is the process of making your site fast, easy to navigate, and super user-friendly on mobile devices so that visitors have a smooth experience and are more likely to convert.

 2. Why is Mobile CRO important for my business?